Romainlg29/use-broadcast/README.md

 ## What data can I send?

-You can send any of the supported types by the structured clone algorithm like :
+You can send any of the supported types by the structured clone algorithm and `JSON.stringify` like :

 - `String`
 - `Boolean`